-The Charlotte-Mecklenburg Community Relations Committee (CRC) is composed of a Leadership committee, and seven subcommittees: Communications, Crisis Response, Education/Young Leaders, Intercultural Relations, Dr. Martin Luther King, Jr., Police Community Relations, and Programs/Speakers.
+The Charlotte Mecklenburg Community Relations Committee (CRC) is composed of a Leadership committee, and seven subcommittees: Communications, Crisis Response, Education/Young Leaders, Intercultural Relations, Dr. Martin Luther King, Jr. Commemoration, Policy Community Relations, and Programs/Speakers.

-The Leadership committee is composed of the chair and vice-chair (appointed by the Mayor the City of Charlotte and the Chairman of the Mecklenburg Board of County Commissioners) and the seven subcommittee chairs.
+The Leadership subcommittee is composed of the chair and vice-chair (appointed by the Mayor of the City of Charlotte and the Chairman of the Mecklenburg County Board of County Commissioners) and the seven subcommittee chairs.

 The Communications subcommittee assists CRC staff to facilitate strategic internal and external communications.
 The subcommittee develops ideas to maintain a newsletter and other social media outlets to provide public service announcements and community awareness of CRC events.

 Staff Liaison: Maura Chavez